It’s a beautiful Tuesday morning, and your comm center is directing you to move someone from a skilled nursing facility to a private residence.

 You’ve checked, cleaned and counted everything in and on your ambulance, from the roof antennas to the lug nuts.
 You’re ready for the Big One, and that’s a fact.
-You’re on your way to a standby for fire at a burn-down.
-You’ve just picked up some drinks, and you are planning to shoot some photos.
+You’re on your way to a standby for fire at a burn-down, you’ve just picked up some drinks, and you’ve been planning to shoot some photos.
 The last thing in the world you want to do right now is take somebody’s nana home from a SNiF.

 You and your medic partner, Eammonn, roll your eyes and groan like a couple of kids trapped by oatmeal.
 After all, you guys have skills.
 In your minds, a taxi call is the most boring, least significant thing you can imagine doing with an ambulance.
 It’s clearly a waste of your training, your experience and a perfectly good set of equipment.